kc-s33ing-stars/The_Heralds_and_the_Peasants/README.md

 # The_Heralds_and_the_Peasants
-A Game by Kc Weaver
+A game by Kc Weaver
-Cs 439 BSU
+for Cs 439 BSU

-## The Heralds and the Peasants is...
+## The Heralds and the Peasants
-  - A pygame game program
+  - Made with pygame
+  - A half baked idea about ending the end of the world
-  - Pays homage to an old flash game called Age of War.
+  - Pays homage to an old flash game called [Age of War](https://www.youtube.com/watch?v=aKeczow4iyI).
   - Allows the player to think ahead in a game of rock paper scissors while managing their positioning and game state
   - Made primarily with the help of html for dummies and this https://www.youtube.com/watch?v=2gABYM5M0ww tutorial